 Daybreak Middle School

 A large emphasis is put on keyboarding skills.
-We practice 10-20 minutes at the beginning of each class period.
+We practice 15-20 minutes at the beginning of each class period.
 We take a time test at the beginning and end of the semester and 4 quizzes throughout to show progress.
 We use Typing Master Pro application at school.
 Students also have access to many websites to use at school and home for practice.

 Outside of our planned lessons, students are also encouraged to free explore multi-media and game sites.
-A link to these websites is found on the ABOUT page of our Google Classroom page.

-This website is for the 2017-2018 school year.
-Last update on January 25, 2018
+This website is for the 2018-2019 school year.
+Last update on September 9, 2018